mmul-it/training/MMUL-OA-01/Exercise.004.md

 1. As user developer create a project named my-first-project;

-2. Create a new application named that will deploy mariadb with these environment variable passed on the command line:
+2. Create a new application named ```mariadb``` that will deploy mariadb with these environment variable passed on the command line:

    ```yaml
    - MYSQL_USER=user